CosmWasm/sylvia-book/src/basics/good-practices.md

 }
 ```

-Looking at our `AdminListResp` you might argue that all these derives look too clunky and I agree.
+Looking at our `AdminListResp`, you might argue that all these derive look too clunky, and I agree.
 Luckily the [`cosmwasm-schema`](https://docs.rs/cosmwasm-schema/latest/cosmwasm_schema/index.html)
 create delivers `cw_serde` macro, which we can use to reduce a boilerplate: